 - While I would also transfer some Amex points to British Airways Executive Club for short haul redemptions, I still have several hundred thousand Avios, so don’t have a need to do that right now

-- While I’m tempted to transfer to Virgin Atlantic Flying Club, it’s anyone’s guess when we can once again travel to Japan, so that’s too niche for me to make a speculative transfer
+- While I’m tempted to transfer to Virgin Atlantic Flying Club for redemptions on All Nippon Airways, it’s anyone’s guess when we can once again travel to Japan, so that’s too niche for me to make a speculative transfer, especially with the potential for a devaluation

 In general I’d only recommend making a speculative transfer if you think you’ll be able to book travel within six months or so (though it depends on your exact situation).